 ALEXANDER BREST MUSEUM & GALLERY

 Jacksonville University, 2800 University Blvd.
 N., Arlington, 256-7371, arts.ju.edu.
-Brian Frus and Lily Kuonen’s exhibit “Two Gather,” featuring work exploring the physicality of layering form, material and content, opens with a reception held at 5 p.m.
-Jan.
-16; it runs through Feb.
+Brian Frus and Lily Kuonen’s exhibit, “Two Gather,” featuring work exploring the physicality of layering form, material and content, runs through Feb.
 12.

 CRISP-ELLERT ART MUSEUM

 Flagler College, 48 Sevilla St., St. Augustine, 826-8530, flagler.edu/crispellert.
-“The Object Tells a Story,” an exhibit of African-American folk art from Florida, opens with a reception held 5-8 p.m.
-Jan.
-17 and continues through Feb.
-28.
+“The Object Tells a Story,” an exhibit of African-American folk art from Florida, runs through February.

 CUMMER MUSEUM OF ART & GARDENS

 829 Riverside Ave., Riverside, 356-6857, cummer.org.
 “The Art of Empathy,” an exhibit showcasing a permanent collection masterwork, “Mother of Sorrows,” one of five known works by the Master of the Stötteritz Altar, is displayed through Feb.
 16. The artistic and devotional contexts of painting is explored through 21 works, 19 of which are borrowed from collections in the United States and Germany.
+“One Family: Photographs by Vardi Kahana” — an exhibit by the Israeli photographer detailing four generations of her family — is on display Jan.
+25-April 27.
 Florida State University Professor William Walmsley, a printmaker who holds the record for the longest series of prints in the history of art, displays his work through July 8.
-“The Human Figure: Sculptures by Enzo Torcoletti” is displayed through September.
+“The Human Figure: Sculptures by Enzo Torcoletti” is on display through September.

 KARPELES MANUSCRIPT MUSEUM

 75 King St., St. Augustine, 824-2874, lightnermuseum.org.
+Paintings of St. Augustine from the age of Henry M. Flagler are on exhibit through January.
 The permanent collection features relics from America’s Gilded Age, exhibited on three floors.

 MUSEUM OF CONTEMPORARY ART JACKSONVILLE

 333 N. Laura St., Downtown, 366-6911, mocajacksonville.com.
-“Mythos: From Concept to Creation,” sculptural works by Enzo Torcoletti, reflecting a symbolic diversity of the human form, are displayed through Jan.
-19 in MOCA’s UNF Gallery.
 Ingrid Calame’s exhibit “Tarred Over Cracks” continues through March 9 as part of Project Atrium in Haskell Atrium Gallery.
 The exhibit “Material Transformations,” in which seven artists uncover symbolism through unconventional substances, opens with a preview reception held 6-7 p.m.
 Jan.
 24 for museum patrons; 7-9 p.m. for members ($10 suggested donation for guests).
 The exhibit runs Jan.
 25-April 6.